kartikrh/PassVaultapi/README.md

 3. Start the development server: `npm run dev`
 4. Access the API documentation at [http://localhost:3000/documentation](http://localhost:3000/documentation)

-## Features
+## Major Version
  *version: 1.0.0*
 - Project backbone established.
 - Sequelize ORM integrated for database interactions.
 - Swagger documentation set up for API endpoints.

+## Minor Version

-## Bug Fixes
+## Patch Version

-- No bug fixes in this version.
-- follow the above structure
+ *version: 1.0.1*
+- .env file added

 ## Side Note
-Update the version number in the `package.json` file to reflect the latest changes.
+- Update the version number in the `package.json` file to reflect the latest changes.
+- The env.txt contains env data I've used, use it for ref. when making your own changes

 ## Commit Message
 Follow the following process while writing the message on your commit